icaromag/compendium/README.md

     $ gnome-open ./doc/latex/refman.pdf
 ```

-## Code Example
+## Example

-- To use the shared library, add the following flags to the compiler
+- To use the shared library add the following flags to the compiler

 ```sh
     -I /usr/local/include/compendium/core/ -L /usr/local/lib/compendium/core/ -lcompendium main.cpp -o a.out
 ```

-- Add this header in your `c++` program
+- Include the library header in your `cpp` source code

 ```cpp
     #include <compendium.h>